Will Baby Be Breech?

-As your due date approaches (usually by about 36 weeks), baby should naturally shift into ahead-down position in your uterus.
-If yours is one of the three to four percent of full-term pregnancies where this doesn’t occur, baby is in "breech presentation."
-This means baby is positioned right-side up (in terms of giving birth, that’s upside down!), with buttocks and/or feet positioned to come out first.
+As your due date approaches (usually by about 36 weeks), baby should naturally shift into a head-down position in your uterus to prepare for delivery.
+But in 3 to 4 percent of full-term pregnancies this doesn’t happen and baby is left in “breech presentation.”
+This means he or she is positioned right-side up (in terms of giving birth, that’s upside down!), with buttocks and/or feet positioned to come out first.

-Breech babies are either in the frank position (buttocks pointed toward uterine opening with legs straight and feet near head), the footling position (one or both feet pointing down), or the complete breech position (settled cross-legged, with buttocks near the uterine opening).
+Breech babies can be in three diffrent positions: the frank position (buttocks pointed toward the uterine opening with legs straight and feet near head), the footling position (one or both feet pointing down), or the complete breech position (settled cross-legged, with buttocks near the uterine opening).

-There’s a few ways your OB can determine whether your baby is breech.
+There’s a few ways your OB can determine whether baby is breech.
 One option is a physical exam.
 By feeling your abdomen, your doctor should be able to determine the location of baby’s head, back and buttocks.
 An ultrasound also may be used to confirm baby’s position.
-But, since baby can turn right up until delivery, your doc may not know for sure until labor begins.
+But, since baby can continue to turn right up until delivery, your doctor may not know for sure until labor begins.
+If baby is breech your doctor might attempt to do something called “version” which you can read about here.

 [ ] Too much or too little amniotic fluid